Hultan/chessImager/readme.md

 If you don't specify the alpha component of the color, FF will be assumed.

 ### Configuration - fonts
 If no font is specified in the settings file, the Go Regular TTF font will be used.
+This font will be used for annotations and the rank and file decorators.

 The path must point to the TTF font file.
 Example: